tihana-gray/pands-project/README.md

 Stages:
 1. Importing necessary libraries - `Matplotlib` is used for plotting graphs and `Seaborn` helps to achieve better visualisation of data.
 2. I created 6 scatter plots, one for each unique pair of the four numerical values.
 For each plot two features were assigned to `x_feature` and `y_feature`. `sns.scatterplot()` was used to generate the plot.
-3. `Matplotlib` was used for adding labels and titles to the plot se we can clearly see what which axis represents.
+3. `Matplotlib` was used for adding labels and titles to the plot se we can clearly see which axis represents what.
 4. Next part calculated correlation between 2 selected variable pairs - `.corr()` is used to present correlations between columns and `.iloc[0, 1]` tells Pandas to give me the value from the first row and second column, which is the actual correlation between the plotted variables.
 5. Afterwards, the plot is saved as PNG file and closed.